Full name Ateeq Javid

-Ateeq Javid had long been viewed as the next top player from the Warwickshire conveyor belt that had produced Ian Bell and Chris Woakes , but it has taken longer than expected to secure a first team place in the county side.
+Ateeq Javid was, for a while, viewed as the next top player from the Warwickshire conveyor belt that had produced Ian Bell and Chris Woakes, but, for one reason or another, he has not been able to build on his early promise.

 A standout player at every stage in the Warwickshire youth teams from the age of 10, Ateeq represented England U19 and made his first-class debut in 2009 aged just 17.